EtherealPtr/SilverlightEngine/README.md

 </ul>

 <h1>Why Silverlight Engine?</h1>
-<p>Silverlight is built with modern rendering techniques in mind, focusing on **performance**, **flexibility**, and future **extensibility**.
+<p>Silverlight is built with modern rendering techniques in mind, focusing on performance, flexibility, and future extensibility.
 The engine uses modern C++20 to maximize performance and code security.
 Whether you're developing a game, simulation, a visualization tool, or simply want to explore modern C++ and Vulkan, Silverlight provides a solid base for that!</p>

 <p>Copyright (c) 2023-2025 Rony Hanna.
 All rights reserved.</p>